abdullah-mansoor3/ecg-digitization/README.md

 ## Project Structure

+  - [full-pipeline](./full-pipeline) : Code for the full pipeline
   - [notebooks](./notebooks) : Notebooks for EDA, pre-processing etc
   - [lead-segmentation](lead-segmentation) : Code to Fine-Tune YOLO v11s to detect and segment the 12 leads
-  - [wave-binary-mask](wave-binary-mask) : Code to Fine-tune Unet to generate binary mask from segmented lead waves.
+  - [wave-binary-mask](wave-binary-mask) : Code to train Unet to generate binary mask from segmented lead waves.
   - [models](models) : All the weights of the trained models